Sync Data

 dbs

-contains the list of your databases from which you'll pull the fact data.
+contains a list of databases from which Oso Sync should pull the fact data.
 Each entry is keyed by a unique name and contains aconnection_string

 value, which needs to conform to a PostgreSQL connection URI (opens in a new tab).
 Alternatively, you can provide an environment variable (prefixed with a$